phamdat721101/algofi/algofi_bot/README.md

 ## Contributing

-We welcome contributions to LeoFi Bot!
+We welcome contributions to AlgoFi Bot!
 If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request.

 1. Fork the project
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)